 Tablet/Cell Phone charging station for parents.

 Bottled water (beverage & snack station for parents.)

 New Patient Experience –

-- INTRODUCE yourselves to the parents & the child.
+INTRODUCE yourselves (Front office team, doctor/hygienist, and assistants.) to the parent(s) and the child.

 Okay, time for a personal experience… I took my children to a new dentist.
 The hygienists’ took my children back for their cleaning appointments without introducing themselves to me or the kids first.
 Also, I was never invited back to meet the doctor before, during, or after his examination.
 Yes, I could have insisted on an introduction but seriously? common courtesy here, how difficult is a simple introduction?
-Turn off for me.
-And I can’t be alone here – I suspect most parents and children for that matter would appreciate a greeting and introduction.
+This was a turn off for me.
+I can’t be alone here – I suspect most parents and children for that matter would appreciate a greeting and introduction.

-Give-Aways – Toothbrushes, Toothpaste, Floss/floss threaders, Toys, Puzzles, Kites, Books, Gift Cards, Bubbles, Stickers, Balloons, Fidget Spinners, Kites, Small Stuffed Animals, Glow items, etc. Children love to leave the office with a small treasure.
+Give-Aways – Toothbrushes, Toothpaste, Floss/floss threaders, Toys, Puzzles, Kites, Books, Gift Cards, Bubbles, Stickers, Balloons, Kites, Small Stuffed Animals, Glow items, etc. Children love to leave the office with a small treasure.

 Reviews/Recommendations – Ask for reviews and recommendations on Google and Facebook.
 Parents appreciate hearing from other parents about their experiences with your office.
 Most often, it is as simple as asking mom or dad if they would please take a minute to leave a review/recommendation.

 Referrals – Acknowledge all referrals with a thank you card/letter signed by the dental team.
 Consider offering thank you gifts/raffle items.
 Prize ideas: Gift Cards, Family get-away, Gift Baskets, Etc. See Gift Ideas – Pinterest Board